rss logo

 Edit a GPO

 • Go to Computer Configuration > Policies > Windows Settings > Scripts (Startup/Shutdown).
-Do a Right click Startup > Properties
+Do a Right click on Startup then click to Properties

 GPO edit scripts properties

-• Click Add… and Browse to the script :
+• Click on Add… and on Browse button, then select the wifi.bat file:

 GPO New MSI Package

-• Once the computers has been rebooted they will be automaticaly migrated to new wireless network, the old one can now be deleted :
+• Once the computers have been rebooted, they will be automatically migrated to the new wireless network, the old one can now be deleted:

 group of computers with two wifi